Tommi2Day/OpenMAMA-docker/README.md

 The sub/pub images differs only on the openmama configuration and the usage of the seperate docker network

-The zmq image contains additional to the base image the OpenMama ZeroMQ Middleware Bridge from Frank Quinner (https://github.com/fquinner/OpenMAMA-zmq)
+The zmq image contains additional to the base image  Frank Quinner's [OpenMama ZeroMQ Middleware Bridge](https://github.com/fquinner/OpenMAMA-zmq)

-all OpenMAMA are based of private build RPM using slightly extended upstream openmama.spec
+All OpenMAMA images are based on RPM build using slightly extended upstream openmama.spec

 ### build
 ```sh